 Guides

-Paralives Release Date: Early Access Timing and What to Check First
+Paralives Release Date: May 25 Early Access Unlock

 Quick Answer

-Paralives is scheduled for Early Access on May 25, 2026 on Steam for PC and Mac.
-The date matters, but the bigger player decision is whether the launch build is the right time for your style of life sim.
+Paralives opens Early Access on May 25, 2026 on Steam for PC and Mac.
+The official May 22 roadmap post says the game will be out Monday at 10 AM EDT.
+The date matters, but the bigger player decision is whether the Early Access build is the right time for your style of life sim.

-Last checked: May 14, 2026.
-Use the Steam store page as the source of truth for date, region, and availability details because launch timing can change.
+Last checked: May 26, 2026.
+Use the Steam store page as the source of truth for your region, price display, OS icons, download button, Workshop, and availability details.

 Quick Answer

-The Paralives release date is May 25, 2026 for Early Access on Steam.
-Buy near launch if you are comfortable testing a growing life sim, especially for building and character creation.
-Wait if your first save needs mature mods, fully settled life systems, and low update risk.
+The Paralives release date was May 25, 2026 for Early Access on Steam, with the official roadmap post pointing to 10 AM EDT.
+Buy or download from Steam if you want to test a growing life sim, especially building and character creation.
+Wait if your first save needs mature mods, settled long-save behavior, native controller support, or low update risk.

 Release Week Plan